RyanCao2005/Recipe-Recommender-System/README.md

   frameborder="0"
 ></iframe>

-This plot shows that the distribution is skewed towards recipes with a low number of ingredients.
+This plot shows that the distribution is skewed to the right.
 Suggesting that there's a high concentration of recipes that require a low number of steps to complete.

 ## Bivariate Analysis

 The box plot below shows the relationship between the number of steps in a recipe (`n_steps`) and the recipe's rating (`rating`).
-The plot reveals that, on average, recipes with higher ratings tend to have have similar number of steps compared to recipes with low ratings.
 This plot suggests that rating is not affected by number of steps.
 Although it seems like this is the case we will see if this is actually true with further analysis.

 <iframe
   src="assets/steps_violin_by_rating.html"